correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 ### Odometry Motion Model

-For our purpose, control input u is expressed via an Odometry Motion model which describes the difference between two positions or "poses".
+For our purpose, control input u is expressed via an Odometry Motion Model which describes the difference between two positions or "poses".
 This difference is composed of three parameters: an initial rotation, a translation, and a final rotation.

 ## Algorithm Implementation